InovaDiego/InovaDiego/README.md

 ## About Me

- * 🤖Professional with solid experience in operations management and team development

 * 👾I am currently in the process of training in Software Engineering and Computer Systems, which allows me to provide an innovative perspective and technical knowledge.

 * 🌱 I’m currently learning **R** and **Python**